-Other recent premieres include the operas Così faran tutti (They’ll All Do It!)
+Recent productions include the Nero and The Fall of Lehman Brothers with BOP Ballet | Opera | Pantomime (Montreal) as well as the premiere with Ensemble Echappe at The Italian Acedemy (NYC.)
+Cracked Orlando: dramma per musica e fractals was presented on the 'Beyond the Machine' series at The Juilliard School.
+In additional productions include Così faran tutti (They’ll All Do It!)
 2012 –a prequel to Mozart’s Così fan tutte- and Cracked Orlando: dramma per musica e fractals 2010 both produced at The Italian Academy in New York City.
-Commissions from The Boston Symphony Orchestra, The American Composers Orchestra, The Italian Academy, The Wharton Center for Performing Arts, The Miro Quartet, The Brentano String Quartet, The Manhattan Sinfonietta, Cygnus Ensemble, The New York New Music Ensemble, New Juilliard Ensemble, The Institute for Advanced Study, Princeton.
+Commissions from The Boston Symphony Orchestra, The American Composers Orchestra, The Italian Academy of Columbia University, The Wharton Center for Performing Arts, Ensemble Echappe, Da Capo Chamber Players, Load Bang, The Miro Quartet, The Brentano String Quartet, The Manhattan Sinfonietta, Cygnus Ensemble, The New York New Music Ensemble, New Juilliard Ensemble, The Institute for Advanced Study, Princeton.
 Awards he has received include two recording grants from The Copland Fund for New Music, a Koussevitzky Music Foundation Commission (Library of Congress), a NYSCA commission grant, a Fromm Foundation Grant (Harvard University), a Presser Award (Presser Foundation), The Charles Ives Scholarship (American Academy of Arts and Letters), The Bearns Prize (Columbia University), two ASCAP prizes, two BMI awards, the David Cinnamon Prize and the Herbert Ellwel Prize (Oberlin Conservatory.)
-Jonathan Dawe was born in Boston Massachusetts in 1665 and studied at the Oberlin Conservatory (BM 1987) with Richard Hoffmann and The Juilliard School (MM 1993, DMA 1995) with Milton Babbitt.
+Jonathan Dawe was born in Boston Massachusetts in 1965 and studied at the Oberlin Conservatory (BM 1987) with Richard Hoffmann and The Juilliard School (MM 1993, DMA 1995) with Milton Babbitt.
 Upon graduation he joined the graduate faculty of the Juilliard School where he teaches today.